D-Funke/D-Funke/README.md

 ```

 ## Summary
 Hi!
 My name is Dakota Funke, a graduate of Purdue University!
-The following list is a general indication of past work and on-going projects.
+The following list is a general indication of past work and projects from previous classes or any on-going projects.

 If you need to contact me for access or inquiries to the repositories that are private, please feel free to send me an email @ dakota.funke@yahoo.com